 - To insert a table in your text note, click the Table icon and choose the initial number of rows and columns required.
 The table is inserted at the cursor position.
 To change the height of table rows, or the width of table columns, drag the row or column dividers.
-You can add and remove rows and columns later using the Insert commands. - To delete the entire table, click the upper part of the Delete icon. - To delete the selected cell(s), row(s) or column(s), click the arrow in the lower part of the Delete icon and choose the relevant command. - To insert a row or column, place the cursor at the point of insertion, and choose the relevant Insert command. - To change the interior color of the selected cell(s), choose Shading and select your preferred color. - To add and remove borders or change the border color, choose Borders. - You can also change the interior and border colors of the cells by clicking the diagonal arrow in the bottom right of the Table group to open the Table Borders and Shading dialog.
+You can add and remove rows and columns later using the Insert commands. - To delete the entire table, click the upper part of the Delete icon. - To delete the selected cell(s), row(s) or column(s), click the arrow in the lower part of the Delete icon and choose the relevant command. - To insert a row or column, place the cursor at the point of insertion, and choose the relevant Insert command. - To change the interior color of the selected cell(s), choose Shading and select your preferred color. - To add and remove borders or change the border color, choose Borders.
+You can also change the interior and border colors of the cells by choosing Borders and Shading to open the dialog below.